Global dynamical structures from infinitesimal data: Results

-Whole-body template models that include arm and trunk dynamics are relatively less studied, in part due to the difficulty of inferring the control target of the more complex multi-body mechanical system.
-The sublevel set, determined by inspection (Fig. \ref{fig:human}D), coincides with the propulsive phase of stance (the phase following the peak of the vertical GRF).
+Whole-body bipedal template running models that include arm and trunk dynamics are relatively less studied, in part due to the difficulty of inferring the control target of the more complex multi-body mechanical system.
+However, we can observe, again by comparison with the additional GRF data withheld from VERT, that its distance estimator's near-zero sublevel set of arm and trunk projected data samples determined by inspection (Fig. \ref{fig:human}D), coincides with the propulsive phase of stance (the phase following the peak of the vertical GRF).
 Interestingly, the template phase predicted by VERT coincides with the transition to nominally steady state kinematics of the arm posture, quantified by the spatial angle between the proximal segment of the stance arm and the gravity vector ($\psi_a$).
 The trunk-gravity pitch angle ($\psi_t$) also exhibits steady state behavior during the predicted template phase, although the onset occurs prior to the convergence of the distance estimator to the sublevel set, suggesting sensitivity primarily to the arm swing dynamics for the arm-trunk projection.
 Note that both $\psi_a$ and $\psi_t$ contain privileged information (orientation with respect to gravity) not used by VERT to compute the distance estimator.
-These results suggest that arm swing dynamics may have an important role for task-level control during the propulsive phase of stance, motivating further study.
+These results suggest that arm swing dynamics may have an important role for task-level control during the propulsive phase of stance, highlighting a promising direction for future study.

+Finally, we note that these results complement recent experimental and simulation studies on human running showing that intrinsic variability contains critical information for explaining task-level stability mechanisms \cite{seethapathi2019step}.
+Even in less energetic behaviors such as manual grasping, trajectory components excluded by both linear and nonlinear dimensionality reduction contain task-specific structure that could be valuable for understanding sensorimotor control \cite{yan2020unexpected}.